emosenkis/jewish/README.md

 Today is 2016-08-17 in the secular calendar and 13 Av 5776 in the Jewish calendar.
 Rosh HaShannah is on 2016-10-03, which is in 47 days.
 ```

+## Compatibility
+jewish works with Python 2.7 and Python 3.